bekaryukovmv/django_drf_advanced_enum_serializer/README.md

 ## Quick start

-0. Download django-advanced-enum-drf-0.1.tar.gz from this repo
+0. Download django-advanced-enum-drf-0.1.tar.gz from this repo and install it with pip

+        pip install --user <path>/django-advanced-enum-drf-0.1.tar.gz

 1. Add "advanced_enum_drf" to your INSTALLED_APPS setting like this: